6 Restorative Yoga Poses to Try Out & the Benefits of Restorative Yoga

 A restorative yoga session may be quite therapeutic.
 Your overall quality of life will significantly improve if you master only a few yoga poses and mind-body techniques.
 And if anything feels a bit out of reach, use a few supports, such as a cushion, pillow, or bolster.

 For those interested in deepening their yoga journey, consider enrolling in a yoga teacher training program.
-Rishikul Yogshala, a leading Yoga school in Rishikesh, offers comprehensive courses like the 100 Hour Yoga Teacher Training In India, 200 Hour Yoga Teacher Training In India, 300 Hour Yoga Teacher Training In India, and 500 Hour Yoga Teacher Training India.
+Rishikul Yogshala, a leading Yoga school in Rishikesh, offers comprehensive courses like the 100 Hour Yoga Teacher Training In Rishikesh200 Hour Yoga TTC In Rishikesh300 Hour Yoga Teacher Training In Rishikesh, and 500 Hour Yoga Teacher Training Rishikesh.
 These programs are designed to help you master your practice and share the transformative power of yoga with others.

 Restorative Yoga Poses – FAQs